bsorrentino/bsorrentino/_draft/enhance-cli-with-zx.md

 [minimist](https://www.npmjs.com/package/minimist) | Argument options parser
 [witch](https://www.npmjs.com/package/witch) | require/resolve for binaries

+As you can see [ZX] bring a lot of standard-de-facto packages and provides utilities focused on accomplish main CLI needs.
+For this reason I choosen it not only to develop new CLI but also to enrich the existent ones give them more interactivity and implementing common use cases

 ## References

 * [How to Write Shell Scripts in Node with Google’s zx Library](https://www.sitepoint.com/google-zx-write-node-shell-scripts/)